adonisjs/v6-docs/content/docs/basics/validation.md

 - All other requests will receive errors back as plain text.

 ## The request.validateUsing method
 The recommended way to perform validations inside controllers is to use the `request.validateUsing` method.
-When using `request.validateUsing` method, you do not have do define the validation data explicitly; the request body and files are passed as data to the validator.
+When using `request.validateUsing` method, you do not have do define the validation data explicitly; the **request body**, **query string values**, and **the files** are merged together and passed as data to the validator.

 ```ts
 import { HttpContext } from '@adonisjs/core/http'